jennhamrick/deep-render/README.md

 # Deep Render

-Detailed documentation (incl. example usages) will be added shortly.
+Detailed documentation will be added shortly.

+Example usages will be available as well.

 --